0nyr/bin_packing_with_conflicts/README.md

 # Branch-Cut-and-Price Algorithm (BPCA) for the Bin Packing with Conflicts (BPC) Problem.

 The solution was implemented using Julia JuMP, to be used with the Gurobi solver.
+Please see the **bpc.jl** file for the relevant code and the **bpc.ipynb** notebook for use.

 # Features: